PelumiTayo/comp333-MVC/README.md

 # For the frontend, go to directory mvc-frontend and install dependencies
 $ npm install

+# Go to src/components/services/apiClient.jsx file
+$ change this.remoteHostUrl to "http://localhost"

 # Run the app
 $ npm start

-# For the frontend, go to directory mvc-backend
+# For the backend, go to directory mvc-backend
 - Make sure you have xampp installed, instructions [here](https://www.apachefriends.org/download.html).
 - In xampp, run your mySQL database and Apache server.
-- Move your backend folders into htdocs, which is provided by xampp.
+- Move your backend folders into the htdocs folder, which is provided by xampp.
 - Congratulations!
-Your backend is up and running! :)
+Your backend is up and running on localhost! :)

 ```